andresbott/ansible-autodoc/README.md

    * tags: the autodoc will search for used tags in the project

 # Installation
-## Manual
+## Manual (for dev)
 1. download / git clone this project
-2. run `install.py` Note sudo is required ( I use this locally while developing)
+2. cd ansible-autodoc
+3. `pip install -e ./`

 ## Pip
 using pip